Chetansoni123/Motion-Detection-System-for-Human-and-Animal/README.md

 # Motion-Detection-System-for-Human-and-Animal.
-It sends an Email as an alert system if a person or an animal is detected by the sensor.
+A system which sends an Email as an alert system if a person or an animal is detected by the sensor.